-Every year, Rita Cerruti makes more than 300 mitochondrial disease awareness ribbons to hand out at the MitoAction Energy Walk & 5K.
+Every year, Rita Cerruti makes more than 300 Related to the mitochondria. disease awareness ribbons to hand out at the MitoAction Energy Walk & 5K.
 And every year, they are gone in minutes!

 It’s just one way Rita, 82, a lifelong crafter, raises awareness about the disease that affects her daughter, Lisa, team captain of LC’s MitoBusters.
 “Making these things is my way to raise awareness,” Rita said.

 Both women are looking forward to the 10th annual MitoAction Energy Walk & 5K, presented by America’s Compounding Center, to be held Sunday, Sept.
 14, 2014 at DCR’s Mother’s Rest in South Boston, MA.
 For more information and to register, please visit www.mitoaction.org/energywalk.

 “I’m looking forward to seeing the same people and the same teams,” Lisa said.
 “My favorite thing is meeting families and other patients and seeing the teams.”

 Lisa, 38, who was diagnosed with mitochondrial cytopathy with dysfunction of the electron transport chain connectors 1, 2, and 3 at age 29, has had a rough summer.
 She has spent about five weeks in the hospital because her whole body locks up.
 Lisa is hoping she’s on the upswing now and will be well enough to attend the walk.